-The human body’s anatomical position is described as any region of the body in a definite stance—when the body is in an erect position, facing towards the observer, directed forward, and feet flat on the ground.
+The human body’s standard anatomical position is described as follows: the body is in an erect position, facing towards the observer, directed forward, and feet flat on the ground.
 The arms are at the side of the body, palms forward and feet together.

 In studying Anatomy and Physiology, it is important to standardize the position of the organism’s body to avoid disorientation and confusion.
 Every other organism is unique and can take on different positions that might change the placement of its internal and external organs.
 Descriptions are standardized even when the organism’s limbs are in a different position, thus providing a more accurate location of the organs when studying the anatomies of 2 different representatives of the same species.

-Having a standard perspective, you are ensured that when you talk about the posterior side of the left foot, everyone will understand and will be on the same page.
+With a standard position, you are ensured that when you talk about the posterior side of the left foot, everyone will understand and will be on the same page.
 From an anatomical perspective, the right will be on the right, and the posterior will always be the back part of the body.